are easy to replace - cost £25 each from Peugeot (2018)

 Repeat: the glass fixings inside the door holding the glass to the runners are a push fit but most monkey mechanics pull too hard and they snap.
 The clips are white plastic and fixed to the runners.
 The glass has a hole either side and simply pushes into the clips.
 Getting them out is when they break.

 After you remove the inner door trim, you should see 4 holes covered with foam.
 Uncover these and with a 10mm socket spanner loosen the four screws and remove the handle.
-BEWARE: you also need to remove the window (see above) because one bolt will be obstructed by the window.
+BE AWARE: you also need to remove the window (see above) because one bolt will be obstructed by the window.